shishkabob27/nuclearrt/README.md

 NuclearRT is a fast, open-source, cross-platform C++ runtime for Clickteam Fusion 2.5.

+> [!CAUTION]
+> This project is still in development and is not ready for general use.

 ## Features
 - Faster than the default runtime.
 - Provides 64-bit support